 This Annual Water Quality Report is written to keep you informed of the past year's water quality results.
 The water is tested daily at the water treatment plant and weekly within the distribution system to ensure safe drinking water.
 Chlorine is regularly monitored in the system.
 Bacteria tests are done on a monthly basis.
 Within this report you will find a record of contaminants that were detected in the water.
 All water samples taken have shown that the water is safe to drink.
-In the past, there have been a reportable levels of arsenic in Lary Lane well source.
+In the past, there have been reportable levels of arsenic in Lary Lane well source.
 A new regulation went into effect in 2006 regarding arsenic and Lary Lane well water has been just over the limit.
-We are minimizing the use of this source until a solution for treatment is determined.
+We have minimized the use of this source.
 A more detailed explanation of this concern is found within this report.

 Improvements have been made in the process at the water treatment plant to correct some deficiencies.
-Both process clarifiers have been rebuilt, all filter media has been replaced and new instrumentation was installed to allow better monitoring and reporting.
 These improvements were necessary to meet existing regulations and allow the plant to meet current demand and also allow the facility to operate on a 24 hour basis.

-Other process testing and adjustments are being made to evaluate whether further improvements can be made with minimal expenditures that result in an improved water quality.
+Other process testing and adjustments are being made to evaluate whether further improvements can be made with minimal expenditures that result in improved water quality.
 At the same time, efforts are accomplishing reduced waste from normal process cleaning, reduced water losses from sampling stations, and greater attention to areas where recycling water can be achieved.